 - Peter Ha, Class of 2023

-Catholic Fellows in Church Leadership
+Catholic Fellows Program

-Catholic Fellows Application 2022-2023
+Catholic Fellows Application 2025-2026

-Catholic Fellows Leadership Recommendation 2022-2023
+Catholic Fellows Leadership Recommendation 2025-2026

 Participating in the Catholic Fellows program led me to encounter God in new ways.
 The program not only increased my understanding of church leadership, but also showed me how to invite God deeper into my work.
 Through both my time with the broader Sheil community and the one-on-one time spent with my mentor, Sr. Belinda, I repeatedly saw God's grace in action.
 I'm excited to take the lessons from my time as a fellow into my next parish community!